zedar/online4m-booking-process/README.md

 # Booking Process source code for online4m platform

-[online4m](http://online4m.com) provides process driven online forms.
+[online4m](https://www.online4m.com) is a service for design and execution of process driven online forms.
 Fast, simple and pragmatic business process development.

-This repository contains source code for [*How to build process driven form, so that the customer can quickly and simply send the request and receive an answer.*](http://blog.online4m.com/articles/online4m-reservation-process/).
+This repository contains source code for [*How to build process driven form, so that the customer can quickly and simply send the request and receive an answer.*](http://www.online4m.com/blog/articles/online4m-booking-process/).

 ## Installation procedure